-OptinMonster 5.0 has a true Drag-and-Drop Builder to make it super simple to create beautiful campaigns for your website without the need of a web developer.
+OptinMonster’s drag-and-drop builder makes it super simple to create beautiful campaigns for your website without the need of a web developer.

-Under the Design tab then, you will notice the screen is separated into 2 major sections: Live preview and your selections of views on the right, and your view-related menu and settings on the left.
+OptinMonster’s Design View has been created with ease-of-use and customization in mind.
+The screen is separated into 2 major sections: live preview and your selections of views on the right, and your view-related menu and settings on the left.

-- Live Preview (center and right side of the Builder)
+- Live preview (center and right side of the builder)

-- Menu and Settings (left side of the Builder)
+- Menu and settings (left side of the builder)

-In the Live Preview Area, you can point-and-click any area you’ve added blocks (more on that below) so that you can edit the wording (aka: “copy”) of your campaigns.
+In the live preview Area, you can point-and-click any area you’ve added blocks (more on that below) so that you can edit the wording (aka: “copy”) of your campaigns.
 This can mean changing an image, a tagline, the placeholder value for the fields, and more.
 When you click on the block, the menu on the left will update so that you can make your changes.

-In the Live Preview area, you will notice three options about the preview.
+In the live preview area, you will notice three options about the preview.
 These are the three views that you can edit and customize.

-The 3 Views and their Descriptions are:
+The 3 Views and their descriptions are:

 - Yes/No – The Yes/No view is also commonly called a 2-Step Campaign.
 These can be used to show a Yes Button, which when clicked shows a Optin Form (i.e.: the “Optin View” below) or it could have another functionality like redirecting a user to another page.
 Learn more about Yes/No campaigns here.

-- Optin – The Optin view is normally used to show your optin form, collecting at least an Email Address.
+- Optin – The Optin View is normally used to show your optin form, collecting at least an email address.
 This view can also be used with Custom HTML integration instead where you can include specialized forms or other content.

 Types of Settings